 Michelle’s story coincides with an important moment in the national conversation about the death penalty.
 Many lethal injection cases have been botched in recent years, according to Clark.
 Sometimes this means the person is experiencing pain, but showing no visible signs of it due to a paralyzing element in the drug.
 Other times this means the paralyzation didn’t take, and the person is showing outward signs of pain.
 “Most states have lost their supply of lethal injection drugs because many pharmaceutical companies that produce them have stopped manufacturing them, or have restricted their supply,” Clark told me on the phone.
 He said that, despite companies’ requests that these drugs not be used for the death penalty, the states’ departments of corrections do it anyway.

-A New Beginning When Michelle was released from prison on June 26, her brother Kenny picked her up.
+When Michelle was released from prison on June 26, her brother Kenny picked her up.
 She moved in with him and his wife Paula in their home in Tennessee.
 (Though, on the way they stopped for a Whopper at Burger King — a meal Michelle said was “better than sex.”)
 Over a Bloomin’ Onion at The Outback Steakhouse — a snack high on Michelle’s bucket list — she talked about her readjustment to the outside world.

 Indeed, the world looks different to her now, though not entirely unfamiliar.
 She's been introduced to things like text messaging and Facebook.
 She has an email address and a Samsung tablet — her first-ever touchscreen device.
 One of her new favorite songs is Meghan Trainor’s “All About That Bass.”
 Why?
 “She’s bringing booty back.”

 Still, her prison lifestyle lingers.
 Michelle eats usually only once a day, and sleeps just a few hours each night.
 She has Lupus and is mostly dependent on her wheelchair and her brother to get around.
 (She also doesn’t have a driver’s license.)